-Wesley Clark is the President of LIES, LLC.
-He is a former Sergeant with the Connecticut State Police Department, retiring in 2009 after more than twenty-two years of public service.
+Wesley Clark was the creator and President of LIES, LLC. from 2011 to 2021.
+He was a former Sergeant with the Connecticut State Police Department, retiring in 2009 after more than twenty-two years of public service.
 Throughout the majority of his career Mr. Clark was assigned to the Major Crime Squad as both a Detective and as a Detective Sergeant and was responsible for the investigation, supervision and direction of numerous homicides, robberies, kidnappings, sexual assaults, suspicious deaths, police-involved shootings, crimes against children, financial and organized crimes among many others.
 Mr. Clark also was assigned for approximately two years as an Investigative Sergeant within the Internal Affairs Unit under the Office of Professional Standards.
 Mr. Clark has conducted training courses along with providing presentations at conferences and seminars throughout the United States as well as within Canada, England, Italy, Switzerland, and Mexico.
 Mr. Clark is a strong advocate for continuous personal and professional development and for the advancement within the fields of investigative interviewing and criminal interrogation, and for the alignment of academic research to the training received by investigators within the field.
 He has been studying Statement Analysis, Investigative Interviewing, Cognitive Interviewing, Criminal Interrogation, Detecting Deception and Credibility Assessment for over 20 years.
 Mr. Clark has been interviewed in the media including radio, print and television and has appeared on shows for A&E and Oxygen Network.
 Mr. Clark has partnered with various academic and government agencies and participated in academic research within the United States and Europe on detecting deception, cognitive interviewing, credibility assessment, and investigative statement analysis techniques.

 Joseph Salmeri is an investigator for LIES, LLC.
 Mr. Salmeri has 40+ years of public/private service experience in communications, personal protection/security, investigations and analysis/legal processes having served on active duty in the United States Marine Corps, with Southern New England Telecommunications, and within the law enforcement community on patrol with the Plainville Police Department and in a career position with the Connecticut State Police Department.
 Mr. Salmeri career with the State Police spanned twenty-two plus years as he retired in 2016 at the rank of Sergeant.
 During his career with the State Police, Mr. Salmeri had numerous assignments which included Patrol Troop A, Major Crimes Unit, Connecticut State Police/Connecticut Department of Developmental Services liaison as the Southbury Training School Resident Trooper, State Police Headquarters, State of Connecticut Automated Fingerprint Identification System Coordinator, State Police Bureau of Identifications, Communications Coordinator, Telecommunications Coordinator, Missing Persons Clearinghouse Coordinator, Resident Trooper Sergeant for the Town of Southbury, and Patrol Supervisor Troop A. Within each of these assignments, Mr. Salmeri conducted, assisted and/or supervised numerous investigations to successful conclusion to include: a mass shooting incident, homicides, robberies, kidnappings, sexual assaults, assaults, larcenies, missing persons incidents, serious/fatal accidents and other complex/sensitive investigations; internal and administrative.
 Mr. Salmeri completed his tour of duty with the State Police in a supervisory role responsible for these investigations and their outcomes.
 Mr. Salmeri has specialized training in Investigative Interviewing and Criminal Interrogation methods, technical training in vehicular investigations, and extensive experience with abuse and neglect investigations within the intellectually disabled community.
 Mr. Salmeri has been recognized for academic excellence with degrees in Criminal Justice, General Studies, and Human Development and Family Studies.
 Mr. Salmeri is a highly trained and experienced investigator with distinguished analytical abilities and an impeccable investigative skillset.